ChrisScott9456/runelite-rooftoggle/README.md

-# Example
+# RoofToggle
-An example greeter plugin
+A Runelite plugin used to keybind a button to toggle roofs ingame.

+Default Keybind is the "R" key.